SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Originally developed by the Hidden Waterfall village, this technique has since spread into wider use.
 The first half of the name is generally dropped, though some choose to keep it out of respect.
 The jutsu creates a blade out of water, kept as strong as most metals by the chakra infusing it.

-Chakra: 6 \+ G
+Chakra: 8 \+ X
-Upkeep: 1
+Upkeep: 1 \+ X/5 (Rounded Up)
-Speed: 4
+Speed: 10
-Seal Speed: 8
+Seal Speed: 10
-Gallon Requirement: 3 \> 6
+Gallon Requirement: 0 \> Chakra Control/2

 Tags: Utility, Self, Creation

 Effects:
-You acquire a Sword from the standard Sword options in the Equipment section.
-You may then upgrade it using Artisan points equal to your Chakra Control \- 5.
-You may choose to double the Base Speed and Upkeep of this Technique to create a second Sword in your other hand during the activation of this Technique.
-Both weapons gain the dual property (for free) but the artisan points must be split between the 2 weapons.
+You craft a Sword upgrading it using X Artisan Points up to your Chakra Control - 5.
+You may choose to double the Base Speed and Upkeep of this Technique to create a second Sword in your other hand during the activation of this Technique and both weapons gain the dual property.
+The Sword(s) gains the following effects:

+Its Damage Dice is increased by G \* 5
-Any Swords created gain a static damage value added alongside the dice roll which is equal to (G \* 5).
-This Sword lasts until you let go of it or end this Technique’s Upkeep.
-You may perform Handseals while holding water swords, but doing so increases the Seal Speed by 4 for one blade, and 6 for two blades.
+Its Sword lasts until you let go of it or end this Technique’s Upkeep
+You may perform Handseals for Suiton jutsu by increasing the Seal Speed by 4 per weapon
+The weapon has half its normal Durability

 ### **Kirigakure no Jutsu \- Hidden Mist Technique**